 A configured group rateMatchPatternGroup1 or rateMatchPatternGroup2 contains a list of RB and symbol level resource set indices forming a union of resource-sets not available for PDSCH dynamically if a corresponding bit of the Rate matching indicator field of DCI format 1_1 scheduling the PDSCH is equal to 1.
 The REs corresponding to the union of configured RB-symbol level resource-sets that are not included in either of the two groups are not available for PDSCH scheduled by DCI format 1_1.

-For a bitmap pair included in one or two groups of resource sets, the dynamic indication of availability for PDSCH applies to a set of slot(s) where the rateMatchPatternToAddModList given by PDSCH-Config and rateMatchPatternToAddModList given by ServingCellConfigCommon is present among the slots of scheduled PDSCH.
+For a bitmap pair included in one or two groups of resource sets, the dynamic indication of availability for PDSCH applies to a set of slot(s) where the rateMatchPatternToAddModList given by PDSCH-Config and rateMatchPatternToAddModList given by ServingCellConfig or ServingCellConfigCommon is present among the slots of scheduled PDSCH.